Skip to content

 The King’s Private Apartments were more personal spaces.
 Louis XV’s Private Chamber, known as the “corner room,” offered views of the Marble and Royal Courtyards.

-Just to add to the decadence, there is also a Dogs’ Room, used for Louis XV’s favourite dogs, and the Post-Hunt Dining Room, where Louis XV hosted dinner after hunts.
+Just to add to the decadence, there is also a Dogs’ Room, used for Louis XV’s favorite dogs, and the Post-Hunt Dining Room, where Louis XV hosted dinner after hunts.

-And we shouldn’t forget the Dispatch Room, used for Louis XV’s personal diplomacy.
+And we shouldn’t forget the Dispatch Room, which was used for Louis XV’s personal diplomacy.

 The King’s State Apartment

-It shouldn’t be any surprise that the State Apartment have rooms named after Roman gods and planetary bodies.
-I’m sure Louis XV thought he was as good as if not better than the Roman Gods.
+It shouldn’t be any surprise that the State Apartment has rooms named after Roman gods and planetary bodies.
+I’m sure Louis XV thought he was as good as, if not better than, the Roman Gods.

-The Venus Room, the most Baroque in decoration, led to the Diana Room, used as a Billiards Room, and the Mars Room, which served as a Guard Room.
+The Venus Room, the most Baroque in decoration, led to the Diana Room, which was used as a Billiards Room, and the Mars Room, serving as a Guard Room.

-The Mercury Room was originally the royal bed chamber, the Apollo Room functioned as a throne room, and each room was richly decorated with paintings and sculptures symbolising various themes related to the monarch’s power and interests.
+The Mercury Room was originally the royal bedchamber, and the Apollo Room functioned as a throne room.
+Each room was richly decorated with paintings and sculptures symbolizing various themes related to the monarch’s power and interests.

 The Queen’s Apartments